 – In Breakout, I write that we are on the edge of the largest rethinking of government since the founding fathers.
 I think the technological changes we have seen, for example the shift from the manual typewriter to the smartphones and Ipads, gives us extraordinary opportunities.
 It allows us to imagine eliminating the federal bureaucracy by 40 %.
 It allows you to think about the replacement of the current VA system with a totally new model built around empowering veterans and hospitals with modern technology.
 I am very excited for the potential of large-scale changes, Gingrich continued.

-However, the Gingrich other aspect in Breakout is the special interest groups, regulations, and government bureaucrats, which will hamper this development.
-The right leadership is therefore crucial, says Gingrich, with reference to the 2016 presidential election.
+However, the rival aspect told in Breakout is about special interest groups, regulations, and government bureaucrats, which will hamper and potentially shatter such developments.
+Right leadership is therefore crucial, says Gingrich, with a reference to the 2016 presidential election.

 GOPs open 2016 field

-Gingrich, who gave Mitt Romney a run for his money in the 2012 GROP primary, is confident that the Republican field will be marked by many strong candidates
+Gingrich, who gave Mitt Romney a run for his money in the 2012 GOP primary, is confident that the Republican field will be marked by many strong candidates

 “We are probably going to have ten or more candidates, but we have no front runner.
 I suspect we will pick a governor.”
 Gingrich said, and mentioned Wisconsin Gov. Scott Walker, Ohio Gov. John Kasich, Louisiana Gov. Bobby Jindal, Texas Gov. Rick Perry, New Jersey Gov. Chris Christie, former Florida Gov. Jeb Bush and former Arkansas Gov. Mike Huckabee.